rodumani/CS374/dp4/dp4.md

 ![main](./main.jpg)
 * This is our main page.
 If you open our website, this page will appear at first.
 Actually, it is similar with Gmail.
----

 ![nofile](./nofile.jpg)
 * If you write a mail (In prototype, the body of the message is pre-written.) and send file without attaching file, we gives a toast, underline the sentence which includes `attachment` in it.
+And prevent sending mail without attachments.
 * Preventing sending mail without attachments.
----

 ![yesfile](./yesfile.jpg)
 * If you attached file, background color is changed to light green and `Send` button is changed to red color.
 * Preventing sending mail without attachments.
----

 ![files](./files.jpg)
 * If you click `Files` button, it first shows list of all attachments.
 * Function for managing attachments easily with cloud-like service.
----

 ![CS101](./CS101.jpg)
 * A view of attachment files which is filtered by tag #CS101_HW.
 When a user click `New Tag` button at left down corner, he/she can add a new tag.
 * Function for managing attachments easily with cloud-like service.
----

 ![newtag](./newtag.jpg)
 * Page for add new tag.
 In prototype, the textfield is pre-written.
 * Function for managing attachments easily with tags.
----

 ![changetag](./changetag.jpg)
 * You can change tags of files when you click `+` button in file list.
 In prototype, you were only able to change 0402_lab.ppt's tag, adding Lab Seminar tag.